-A collaborative “$5 for Farmers” campaign and pledge to increase consumer purchasing of foods produced on regional farms
+A collaborative $5 for Farmers campaign to increase consumer purchasing of foods produced on regional farms

 Outreach & Awareness

 DID YOU KNOW?
 If every Blaine County resident spends $5 on local food each week, it will add $5.7 million annually to our regional food economy!

 Vote with your fork and your dollar to make a big impact in our community!
 This harvest season and all year long, please support our farmers by pledging to spend $5 a week on their farm-fresh fruits and vegetables, dried beans and grains, flour, eggs, meat, and dairy products.

 Why does $5 matter?
 Known as the Local Multiplier Effect, every dollar spent on local businesses recirculates in our community seven times more than one spent on a corporate business.
 With the majority of our food being imported, most of our food dollars are lost to the industrial agriculture system.
 By supporting our local farmers, we can each do our part to create a thriving community where people are nourished by locally grown food every day.
 Community-based food systems strengthen rural economies, enhance the health of individuals, and promote fair labor practices, animal welfare, and environmental sustainability.

 Your $5-a-week commitment helps ensure the future of family farms in our region and nutritious locally grown food for your family.

 Spending $5 a week on local food a week is easy!
 Simply purchase one of the following items from our local farmers’ markets, Kraay’s Market & Garden home-delivery service, or at Atkinsons’ Market and NourishMe: